This topic falls within the terms of reference of the CAHDI insofar as they require it to "examine topical questions of public international law".

 - bans on foreign travel.

-The Security Council may decide to set up subsidiary bodies, namely Sanctions Committees (link), to oversee the proper implementation of the sanctions and draw up the lists of persons concerned on the basis of information submitted by states.
+The Security Council may decide to set up subsidiary bodies, namely Sanctions Committees, to oversee the proper implementation of the sanctions and draw up the lists of persons concerned on the basis of information submitted by states.
 They also supervise the implementation of enforcement measures at state level.

 UN member states are responsible for implementing sanctions at national level and are therefore required to adopt national implementation measures and make sure that the individuals concerned comply with them.

-In the case of EU member states, the implementation of sanctions is based on the adoption of joint positions or EU regulations which are directly applicable in the member states' domestic legal systems.
+In the case of European Union member states, the implementation of sanctions is based on the adoption of joint positions or European Union regulations which are directly applicable in the member states' domestic legal systems.

 *Article 39, Charter of the United Nations